 Malásia: Investir na Malásia

 The investment landscape in Malaysia is strengthened by its strategic positioning and connectivity to Southeast Asian markets.
 It boasts ample land and natural resources, a well-established information and communications technology (ICT) infrastructure, a proficient English-speaking workforce, and a resilient ecosystem of manufacturers and suppliers.
 Key sectors, such as medical devices, semiconductors, and solar panels, contribute to Malaysia's robust economic environment.
 However, being a nation reliant on exports, Malaysia is highly responsive to fluctuations in global economic conditions and the government maintains a large discretionary power for authorising investment projects and uses it to obtain the maximum benefits from foreign participation and by demanding agreements that are advantageous in matters of transferring technologies or creating joint ventures.
 Depending on the specific industry, foreign investments may be obliged to fulfil local participation requirements, including equity ownership or representation on boards.
 Commonly, restrictions on foreign equity ownership manifest through mandated minimum or majority stakes, either held by local Malaysians or Bumiputera entities (representing ethnic Malays).
-Overall, Malaysia has a good business environment, ranking 36th among the 132 economies on the Global Innovation Index 2023 and 45th out of 184 countries on the 2023 Index of Economic Freedom.
+Overall, Malaysia has a good business environment, ranking 3rd among the 133 economies on the Global Innovation Index 2024, 57th among the 180 on the 2024 Corruption Perception Index, and 45th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |